lucs/Debugging-Tool/README.md

 ### Constructor

-The constructor specifies where to print and how to format the message you print:
+The constructor specifies where to print and how to format the messages you print:

         method new (
             $destination?,